 Always keep your Card in sight when making a purchase or it may get skimmed.

-"Skimming" occurs when the genuine data on a card's magnetic strip is electronically copied onto another card, allowing fraudsters to steal the funds on your card.
-This can happen at petrol stations, restaurants, bars and at cash machines.
-To avoid skimming and protect your travel money, always keep your Card in sight.
+"Skimming" occurs when the genuine data on a card's magnetic strip is electronically copied onto another card, allowing fraudsters to steal the funds on a card.
+This frequently happens at petrol stations, restaurants, bars and at cash machines.
+Skimmed information is often sold on to organised crime groups.

-- Buy from reputable companies and type their internet address into the browser yourself
+Know who you are dealing with.
+Use reputable companies and services and type their internet address into the browser yourself.

-- Don't give out your details in response to unsolicited emails and always use a secure checkout if given the choice
+Don't give out your details in response to unsolicited emails and if the website gives you the option of using a secure checkout, opt for yes.

-- Just as you save till receipts in case you need to return or exchange something, keep a record of online transactions too.
+Just as you save till receipts in case you need to return or exchange something, you need to keep a record of all transactions too.
 Print and save a copy of your completed order form and confirmation.

-Remember, if you are asked to type your PIN into a website along with your Card details, it is probably fraudulent.
-Close the browser and contact Card Services immediately.
+Remember, if you are asked to type your PIN into a website along with your Card details, it is probably a fraudulent website, and you should close the browser and contact Card Services immediately.